When to visit the vet?

 Causes

-The liver is a vital organ that performs a variety of functions in the body, including detoxification of harmful substances, production of vital proteins, and regulation of metabolism.
-Inflammation of the liver, as occurs in granulomatous hepatitis, can significantly disrupt these functions.
+The liver is a vital organ that performs a variety of functions in the body, including the detoxification of pollutants, the production of vital proteins, and the regulation of metabolism.
+Inflammation of the liver, such as occurs in granulomatous hepatitis, can significantly disrupt these functions.

 Symptoms